SINCGARS

 SC CNR users outside the FH network can use a hailing method to request access to the network.
 When hailing a network, a user outside the network contacts the network control station (NCS) on the cue frequency.
-In the active FH mode, the SINCGARS radio gives audible and visual signals to the operator that an external subscriber wants to communicate with the FH network.
+In the active FH mode, the SINCGARS gives audible and visual signals to the operator that an external subscriber wants to communicate with the FH network.
 The SINCGARS operator must change to the cue frequency to communicate with the outside radio system.
 The network can be set to a manual frequency for initial network activation.
 The manual frequency provides a common frequency for all members of the network to verify that the equipment is operational.
 During initial net activation, all operators in the net tune to the manual frequency.
-After communications are established, the net switches to the FH mode and the NCS transfers the hopping variables to the out stations.
+After communications are established, the net switches to the FH mode and the NCS transfers the hopping variables to the outstations.

-Over 570,000 radios have been purchased.
+More than 570,000 radios have been purchased.
 There have been several system improvement programs, including the Integrated Communications Security (ICOM) models, which have provided integrated voice and data encryption, the Special Improvement Program (SIP) models, which add additional data modes, and the advanced SIP (ASIP) models, which are less than half the size and weight of ICOM and SIP models and provided enhanced FEC (forward error correction) data modes, RS-232 asynchronous data, packet data formats, and direct interfacing to Precision Lightweight GPS Receiver (PLGR) devices providing radio level situational awareness capability.

 In 1992, the U.S. Air Force awarded a contract to replace the AN/ARC-188 for communications between Air Force aircraft and Army units.

+In March 2022, the U.S. Army awarded a hybrid contract valued at up to $6.1 billion for the modernization of Single Channel Ground and Airborne Radio System (SINCGARS) radios to meet National Security Agency cryptographic requirements.
+The indefinite-delivery, indefinite-quantity contract, structured on a cost-plus-fixed-fee and firm-fixed-price basis, was awarded to Thales Defense and Security Inc. (Clarksburg, Maryland) and L3Harris Technologies Inc. (Rochester, New York), who will compete for task orders.
+The contracting activity is managed by the U.S. Army Contracting Command at Aberdeen Proving Ground, Maryland, with work locations and funding determined per order.
+The estimated completion date is March 24, 2032.